What does a Biden presidency mean for US banking regulation?

 24 November 2020

-Joe Biden has been declared President-elect of the United States, making him the 46th ‘Leader of the Free World’ but how will this new administration impact Wall Street, and what will happen to the US banking regulation rollbacks put in place by Trump’s Republican Party?
+Joe Biden has now been inaugurated as President of the United States, making him the 46th ‘Leader of the Free World’ but how will this new administration impact Wall Street, and what will happen to the US banking regulation rollbacks put in place by Trump’s Republican Party?

 We may not truly find out what to expect for some time yet.
 Mr Biden has inherited a country in crisis on a multitude of levels – with the coronavirus pandemic being top of the heap.
 Other areas that will need immediate attention include the recession, problems with the healthcare system, social unrest in many parts of the States, as well as increasing pressure from climate change experts to overturn regressive, Trump-era environmental policies.